Why more great white sharks are showing up in Atlantic Canada | CBC News

 Water temperature

-The authors suggest great white sharks may move north in summer months because temperatures off the United States are getting too warm and Canadian waters are now just warm enough.
+The authors suggest great white sharks may move north in the summer months because ocean temperatures off the United States are getting too warm and Canadian waters are now just warm enough.

 "An increase in Atlantic Canada white shark sightings in recent years may therefore be the result of white sharks seeking cooler northern waters during the warm summer months," the report states.